toiletbril/toiletline/README.txt

 These should be defined before including, in the same file with implementation macro.

-* TL_DEF and ITL_DEF are put before every definition, public and internal respectively.
+* TL_MANUAL_TAB_COMPLETION - when defined, completion API will be disabled.
+  Pressing Tab key in `tl_readline()` will now return TL_PRESSED_TAB and will not append anything to history.
+Resulting line will represent current contents of the line, and can be used to implement own completion, along with `tl_setline()`.
 * TL_HISTORY_MAX_SIZE configures maximum history size;
 * TL_NO_SUSPEND prevents Ctrl-Z from sending `SIGTSTP` to the terminal.
 Since Windows does not have this signal, `exit(1)` will be called instead;
 * TL_SIZE_USE_ESCAPES forces to use escape codes instead of syscalls for retrieving terminal size;
+* TL_DEF and ITL_DEF are put before every definition, public and internal respectively.
 * TL_ASSERT configures function used for assertions;
 * TL_MALLOC, TL_REALLOC, TL_FREE configure functions used for memory
   allocation;